CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

   :align: right

 A :ref:`pipeline <usage.modification_pipeline>` in OVITO consists of a :ref:`data source <data_sources>` (typically an external data file to feed the pipeline with input) and a linear sequence of :ref:`modifiers <particles.modifiers>` that have been inserted into the pipeline.
-In the user interface of OVITO the modifiers are typically laid out in a bottom-up fashion, with the data source at the bottom and the last modifier of the sequence at the top.
+In the user interface of OVITO, the modifiers are typically laid out in a bottom-up fashion, with the data source at the bottom and the last modifier of the sequence at the top.
 The data source delivers an *input dataset* (e.g. particles or other kinds of :ref:`data objects <scene_objects>`), which is then processed by the modifiers one after the other.
 The final result data leaving the pipeline is what gets displayed in the 3d viewports of OVITO.

 When cloning a pipeline, the data source and/or the modifiers of the original pipeline typically get copied over to the new pipeline.
-However, you can configure for each of these parts individually whether they should be duplicated or rather be shared by the original and the cloned pipeline.
+However, for each of these parts, you can configure individually whether they should be duplicated or rather shared by the original and the cloned pipeline.
 This gives you a great deal of flexibility:
 If you decide, for example, that the two pipelines should share the same data source, then both pipelines will always be fed with the same input dataset.
-If you subsequently pick a different input file for any one of the pipelines, this change will also affect the other pipeline as well.
+If you subsequently pick a different input file for any one of the pipelines, this change will affect the other pipeline as well.
 This synchronized mode can be useful, for example, to visualize the same input data in several different ways, typically by employing different modifiers in the two pipelines that share the same data source.

 Another common use-case for OVITO'd pipeline cloning function is visualizing different input datasets side by side, always making sure that all modifier operations get applied in exactly the same way to both input datasets.
-In this case you would choose to duplicate the data source during the cloning operation and let the two pipelines share the modifiers instead.
+In this case, you would choose to duplicate the data source during the cloning operation and let the two pipelines share the modifiers instead.
 Then the pipelines will get fed with different input datasets, but it is ensured that each dataset will pass through the exact same sequence of modification steps.